Up, Up and Away into the Future!

 *

-Over the past 20+ years, the Hartland Historical Society has been grateful recipients and faithful guardians of an incredible collection of historical artifacts, photos, heirlooms, documents and maps graciously donated by dozens and dozens of folks who share an interest in Hartland’s history.
+Over the past 20+ years, the Hartland Historical Society has been a grateful recipient and faithful guardian of an incredible collection of historical artifacts, photos, heirlooms, documents and maps graciously donated by dozens and dozens of folks who share an interest in Hartland’s history.

 At our August meeting in 2022, the Hartland Historical Society committed itself to an aggressive campaign in pursuit of a dedicated home.
 Membership authorized the creation of a dedicated Create-A-Home Fundraiser in hopes of providing ample funding for a viable option which might present itself as a suitable and sustainable location as a home for the historical society.